Home / Career Guides / Benefits Specialist

 What qualifications are needed to become a benefits specialist?

-To become a benefits specialist, you usually need a bachelor’s degree in human resources, business, or a related field.
+You usually need a bachelor’s degree in human resources, business, or a related field.
 Experience in benefits administration is often desirable.
 Professional certifications like those from the HR Certification Institute or the Society for Human Resource Management can enhance your prospects.

 What kind of training does a benefits specialist typically undergo?